What is child abuse?

 These symptoms are not meant to be a checklist but to serve as possible indicators of abuse.
 It is important to note that many times children and adolescents display no symptoms (over 1/3 of confirmed cases).
 For this reason, it is important to do whatever you can to prevent and educate your children about abuse.
 Talk to your children about body safety.
 Empower them to say “no” and what to do in uncomfortable situations.
 Ensure that children know the correct names for their private parts.
 They should know to tell you or another trusted adult if someone has made them uncomfortable.
 If you can’t see the symptoms of abuse, giving your child the opportunity for open dialogue can make all the difference in preventing and treating sexual abuse.

-If a child discloses abuse to them avoid responding with strong emotion as this can cause a child to shut down.
+If a child discloses abuse to you, avoid responding with strong emotion as this can cause a child to shut down.
 Believe the child and let them know they did the right thing in telling you.
 Then, report to the authorities.
-For more training in recognizing and reporting child abuse visit https://cacgc.org/education/ . we offer free in depth training!
+For more training in recognizing and reporting child abuse visit https://cacgc.org/education/.
+We offer free in depth training!

 To report abuse call 1-800-252-5400 or visit texasabusehotline.org.
 If you believe a child is in immediate danger call 911.